 There is a SETE grade hold on my account in the SFSU Gateway.
 What does that mean and how can I get it removed?

-If you do not complete all your teaching evaluations by the deadline, a grade hold will be placed on your account in the SFSU Gateway.
+If you do not complete all of your teaching evaluations by the deadline, a grade hold will be placed on your account in the SFSU Gateway.
 This hold will restrict you from viewing your final semester grades until the official grade release date.
 This hold does not affect your ability to register for future semesters.
-See the SFSU Academic Calendar for the official grade release date.
+See the SF State Academic Calendar for the official grade release date.

 Once an evaluation is submitted, it cannot be changed or removed from the system by anyone for any reason.